qwe7989199/aegisub_scripts/README.md

 You can use this if only BPM changed.

 ## delete_fx.lua
 A very simple script to remove fx lines after sorting by effect.

+## template&fx checker.lua
+A set of basic functions for checking/printing mistakes in template lines and fx lines.